Decent intersection and Tor-rigidity for modules over local hypersurfaces: Notation and preliminary results

 For a ring $R$ and a non-negative integer $i$, we set $X^iR := \{p\in \Spec(R)| \dim(R_p)\leq i\}$.
 We denote by $Y(R)$ the set $X^{\dim(R)-1}$, the punctured spectrum of $R$.
 We denote by $G(R)$ the Grothendieck group of finitely generated modules over $R$ and by $\overline{G}(R):= G(R)/[R]$, the reduced Grothendieck group.
 Also, we let $\Sing(R) := \{p\in \Spec(R)| R_p \ \text{is not regular} \}$ be the singular locus of $R$.
 For an abelian group $G$, we let $G_{\mathbb{Q}} = G\tensor_{\mathbb{Z}}\mathbb{Q}$.

 Let the torsion submodule of $M$, $t(M)$, be the kernel of the map $M\to K\tensor_RM$, where $K$ is the total quotient ring of $R$.
 The module $M$ is \textit{torsion} provided $t(M)=M$ and \textit{torsion-free} provided $t(M)=0$.
 Let $M^{*} := \Hom(M,R)$ be the dual of $M$.
 The module $M$ is called \textit{reflexive} provided the natural map $M\to M^{**}$ is an isomorphism.
 The module $M$ is called \textit{maximal Cohen-Macaulay} if $\depth_RM = \dim R$.
+The module $M$ is said to have \textit{constant rank} if there is an integer $n$ such that $M_p$ is $R_p$-free of rank $n$ for all minimal primes $p$ of $R$.

 A pair of modules $(M,N)$ is called {\textit{rigid}} if for any integer $i\geq0$, $\Tor_i^R(M,N)=0$ implies $\Tor_j^R(M,N)=0$ for all $j\geq i$.

 One defines the finite length index of the pair $(M,N)$ as :